About the Archive:

 Dartington Hall is a 1200-acre estate in South Devon (UK).
 In 1925 Dorothy and Leonard Elmhirst purchased the neglected 14th century estate and poured their resources into the "Dartington Experiment".
 Dartington became a magnet for artists, architects, writers, philosophers and musicians from around the world.

-A year on, and with the help of filmmaker Alice Powell, web developer Luke Shumard and composer Ólafur Arnalds, Archived’it is finally here!
+A year on, and with the help of filmmaker Alice Powell, web developer Luke Shumard and composer Ólafur Arnalds, Archived’it was born!

 "Dance on Steps" features the enchanting dance and mime student Teda de Moor performing angular and bound movement, swaying back and forth as she progresses up constructed stairs on a stage.